BDC Hamburger Icon

 Some experts believe wages and employee compensation packages are purely a consideration of supply, demand and profitability.

-“It is reasonable to assume that most employers, particularly small businesses, want to pay their employers a fair and sufficient living wage; however, with or without this motivation, this becomes a function of basic economics,” said Rob Drury, executive director of the Association of Christian Financial Advisors.
-“To attract, maintain and motivate quality employees, a business must compensate appropriately, and I use the term ‘appropriately’ rather than ‘fairly’ to emphasize that the living wage figure eventually comes down to a natural market equilibrium of supply and demand, rather than a subjective evaluation of ‘fairness.'”
+“It is reasonable to assume that most employers, particularly small businesses, want to pay their employers a fair and sufficient living wage.
+However, with or without this motivation, this becomes a function of basic economics,” said Rob Drury, executive director of the Association of Christian Financial Advisors.
+“To attract, maintain and motivate quality employees, a business must compensate appropriately and I use the term ‘appropriately’ rather than ‘fairly’ to emphasize that the living wage figure eventually comes down to a natural market equilibrium of supply and demand, rather than a subjective evaluation of ‘fairness.’”

 In other words, the market will set the appropriate level of compensation.
-Pay too little, and you won’t be able to attract the right talent; pay too much, and you could find yourself hemorrhaging money.
+Pay too little and you won’t be able to attract the right talent.
+Pay too much and you could find yourself hemorrhaging money.

 2. Offer a living wage to benefit businesses and the economy.

 Sklar and her organization believe offering a living wage (and indeed raising the mandated minimum wage) will yield the most positive outcomes for individual businesses and the economy at large.
+Sklar thinks that customer service tends to be significantly better when wages are higher, resulting in a happier, more loyal customer base.

 “We know that frontline employees often make the difference between repeat customers and lost business,” she said.